Laboratory Qualification Program

 • Verifying all personnel doing sampling and testing are certified.

-• Ensuring the equipment is well-maintained and calibrated and that the calibration records are up-to-date.
+• Ensuring the equipment is well-maintained and calibrated and that the calibration records are up to date.

 • Verifying the correct test procedures are available.